 Our program empowers teens and their parents (caregivers) to create a healthy relationship with the universal challenges of grief, allowing the family as a whole to both heal and thrive.
 Teens and caregivers journey through a 6 week Good Grief curriculum in separate but concurrent groups, each with their own facilitator.
 The Family Grief Program was created so that families are better able to support one another in creating a new sense of wellbeing, both within themselves and within the family.
 In doing so, together they have the tools of awareness to successfully navigate the ongoing challenges of life.

-*Due to COVID-19, the Family Grief Groups have been postponed until the spring of 2021.
+*Please contact us now for the Fall 2022 Family Grief Groups.
 Each session is two hours per week for six consecutive weeks.
 Teen groups are limited to 8 participants.
 At least one parent/caregiver is required in the concurrent and weekly caregiver group, but two adults are welcome.